 Where applicable, the tool will allow iterations in the process of defining a Regional or Project Architecture.
 You may create an inventory of elements associated with subsystems and terminators, map to service packages, and create an initial list of information flows (through the "Build" step).
-You may then reassign an element to a new subsystem ("Inventory" tab), terminator ("Inventory" tab), or service package ("Services" tab), select other service packages ("Services" tab), select new information flows ("Interfaces" tab), or de-select information flows ("Interfaces" tab) from his Regional or Project Architecture.
+You may then reassign an element to a new subsystem ("Inventory" tab), terminator ("Inventory" tab), or service package ("Services" tab), select other service packages ("Services" tab), select new information flows ("Interfaces" tab) from his Regional or Project Architecture.